dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 One way to organize the models is by their level of abstraction, which is describes the tradeoff between biological accuracy and computational complexity.
 Indeed, one major goal of computational neuroscience is to discover the level of abstraction that has minimal complexity while still emulating the behavior of biological organisms.
 A neuron's response surface geometry can help us quantify differences in behavior, such as a model's selectivity, invariance, or robustness.
+It can also help us understand complexity, in that neurons with straight iso-response contours are minimally complex and so any deviation from straight contours will indicate less complex (i.e. less _linear_) processing.
 To apply the above climbing example to explaining neuron robustness, let's consider two models: one that produces straight iso-response contours and one that produces exo-origin bent iso-response contours.
 The next figure shows the iso-response contours for these models as well as the arrows indicating optimal adversarial perturbation directions for increasing their response with minimal perturbation size.